mbp-lab/dona/README.md

 Below is detailed how these variables can be easily set depending on the environemnt you are running in.

+### the .env-file

+`APPLICATION_SECRET`, `DATABASE_USER` and `DATABASE_PASSWORD` do not directly get assigned a value in docker-compose.yml because we do not want to publish secret information in the remote repository.
+Thats why you have to create a file called ".env" in your local project-root-directory which sets those environment variables, which in turn are referenced in docker-compose.yml.
+You can find a template called ".env.example" in the remote repository.
+Just change the values as you like (passwords should be strong for production), rename it to ".env" and copy it into your local project-root-directory.

 ### Docker (easy start to see things running)
 Dona is packaged in a docker container and has a dependency on postgreSQL.